bevyengine/bevy/docs/linux_dependencies.md

 With WSLg, a user's WSL instance can use X11 as well as Wayland.
 For more information, see WSLg [documentation](https://github.com/microsoft/wslg#wslg-architecture-overview).

-Aside from the Bevy dependencies require for your WSL2 distro, make sure to have the following additional dependencies:
+Aside from the Bevy dependencies required for your WSL2 distro, make sure to have the following additional dependencies:

 ```bash